Friday, December 24, 2021

 I am not a fan of "Woke."
 Mainly because I have no facility with African-American Vernacular English (also known as "Ebonics") and grew tired of being hassled about that when I was in college.
 So I will admit to a contrarian streak that will happily claim to be sleeping for no other reason than it annoys people who annoy me.

 But I've found the rather heated hostility to "Woke" culture on the part of many American conservatives to be more than a little mystifying.
 Mainly because I have no Earthly idea of what they actually understand "Woke" to mean, and what they have attributed to it that makes it such a threat.
-It's like watching a person desperately climb a tree to avoid someone teacup dog.
+It's like watching a person desperately climb a tree to avoid someone's teacup-breed dog.
 It's pretty clear that they're deathly afraid of the animal, but one wonders what they could possibly see in it that would justify such a reaction.

 As near as I can tell, to be "Woke," is to be little more than constantly aware of prejudice, discrimination and whichever of the myriad forms of social inequality that humans are capable of visiting upon one another.
 Personally, it's never really appealed to me because there is a sense of looking under each and every stone to find yet more injustice.
 And if a given stone doesn't have any injustice underneath it, then one hasn't looked hard enough.
 It plays into a sense that, more than the world simply being an unjust place (and I, for my part, expect nothing different from it), everyone who isn't one's ally is an active agent of injustice.
 And that sort of "if you're not with me, you're against me" logic has never really been attractive to me: I'm perfectly fine with a world in which being neutral in a conflict of mine is not aiding and abetting the forces of injustice.